Multidimensional Graph Neural Networks for Wireless Communications: GNNs: Some Sets Permuted Dependently

 \section{GNNs: Some Sets Permuted Dependently}

 In this section, we extend the MD-GNN for learning the policies from the permutable problems in the second category.
 In section \ref{subsec:depGNN}, we consider the problems with dependent sets illustrated in Fig. \ref{fig:fig-example}(c).
 In section \ref{subsec:depnest}, we consider the problems with dependent and nested sets illustrated in Fig. \ref{fig:fig-example}(d).
-The input, update, and output layers of the extended GNNs play the same role as the MD-GNNs for the first category.
-However, the dimensions of input and output features are increased and reduced no longer simply by copying and averaging.
+Similar to finding the nested sets, identifying jointly permuted sets using the method in section \ref{modelgraph} also requires domain knowledge.
+The input, update, and output layers of the extended framework take the same role as the MD-GNN framework for the first category.
+However, the dimensions of input feature and the last hidden representation are increased and reduced no longer simply by copying and averaging, and the structure of the weight matrix in each update layer needs to be re-designed for the joint permutation property.
+We still consider the first approach to design the update layer in section \ref{subsec:3dgnn} to embed the two kinds of priors.